G7 vows to step up moves to renewable energy, zero carbon

 He said developed countries must follow through on a $100 billion pledge they made at the 2009 COP15 meeting.
 The next talks are to be held in Dubai in late November.

-Chinese President Xi Jinping and Brazilian President Liuz Inacio Lula da Silve issued a joint statement saying “We remain very concerned that funding provided by developed countries continues to fall short of the commitment of $100 billion per year.”
+Chinese President Xi Jinping and Brazilian President Luiz Inácio Lula da Silva issued a joint statement saying “We remain very concerned that funding provided by developed countries continues to fall short of the commitment of $100 billion per year.”

 Lula met with Xi in Beijing on Friday.